-No, what bothers me is the view from my bedroom window every morning.
-About a mile away from my home, the NSA is nearing completion of the world’s most powerful data center.
-It’s heavily fortified, costing $2 billion to build, and will be five times the size of the US capital upon completion later this year.
+What bothers me is the view from my bedroom window every morning.
+About a mile away from my home, the NSA has built the world’s most powerful data center.
+It’s heavily fortified, cost over $2 billion to build, and is five times the size of the US capital.

 According to Wired Magazine:

 Flowing through its servers and routers and stored in near-bottomless databases will be all forms of communication, including the complete contents of private emails, cell phone calls, and Google searches, as well as all sorts of personal data trails—parking receipts, travel itineraries, bookstore purchases, and other digital ‘pocket litter.’